Best Practices for Data Recovery from NAS Promise VSky i200 RAID Array Failures

 Yes, natural disasters such as floods or fires can result in data loss for NAS Promise VSky i200 devices.
 These devices are physical storage systems that can be affected by water damage or destruction caused by fires.
 In such events, the hardware components of the device may get damaged, leading to data loss.
 It is important to have proper disaster recovery plans in place, including off-site backups or cloud storage, to mitigate the risk of data loss in such situations.

-Although NAS VSky i200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VSky i200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view